5 Contaminants Removed by Water Filtration

+You’re probably asking yourself, “What do water filters remove?”
 Water filters efficiently remove dozens of contaminants.
 Water contaminants consist of a broad range of categories.
-The effects can be as minor as poor-tasting water but may cause severe health issues over time.
+The effects can be as minor as poor-tasting water, but may cause severe health issues over time.
 Defining “contaminant” falls under the jurisdiction of the Safe Water Drinking Act, which states that any “physical, chemical, biological or radiological substance” is deemed as such .

-To define the contaminants in water according to the SWDA definition further, let’s go over one example of each (keep in mind, I am listing just one representative sample for a deeper understanding; there are several elements in each group).
+To further define the contaminants in water according to the SWDA definition, let’s go over one example of each (keep in mind, I am listing just one representative sample for a deeper understanding; there are several elements in each group).

 - Physical = Microplastics